 What phobias have in common can be viewed within the context of two categories related to the brain's involvement.

-The emotional midbrain or lymbic system governs the fight-or-flight reflex.
+The emotional midbrain or limbic system governs the fight-or-flight reflex.
 It is the part of the brain that serves as its alarm system.
-When we experience an overwhelming, high emotional impact event it can effect this part of the brain.
+When we experience an overwhelming, high emotional impact event it can affect this part of the brain.
 If the stress intensity level is high enough, a primitive part of the midbrain, the amygdala, gets imprinted.

 Because the midbrain is not smart like the cortex (the thinking brain), it cannot determine what is really a threat.
 So what does it do?
 It codes everything as equally threatening.